Joy Sheehan, Dip Couns, MNCS Accred

 Experience of working with adults, children & young people, victims of domestic violence and sexual abuse, students in college / university, and employees via employment assistance programmes.

-Issues presented at counselling include: anxiety, depression, loneliness, relationship issues, self confidence, low self esteem, abuse, trauma, stress, self harm.
+Issues presented at counselling include: anxiety, depression, loneliness, relationship issues, bereavement, loss, self confidence, low self esteem, abuse, trauma, stress, self harm.